-In October 2013, the Company completed the acquisition of a 100% ownership interest in KinoPoisk LLC and its subsidiary ("KinoPoisk"), operating the largest and most comprehensive Russian-language website dedicated to movies, television programs and celebrities, for cash consideration of \$80.0 (RUR 2,577 at the exchange rate as of the acquisition date) paid in full upon closing of the deal, including \$3.0 (RUR 97 at the exchange rate as of the acquisition date) paid into an escrow account.
-The amount in escrow will be paid to the sellers on the second anniversary of the completion closing assuming no warranty claims.
+In October 2013, the Company completed the acquisition of a 100% ownership interest in KinoPoisk LLC and its subsidiary ("KinoPoisk"), operating the largest and most comprehensive Russian-language website dedicated to movies, television programs and celebrities, for cash consideration of \$80.0 (RUB 2,577 at the exchange rate as of the acquisition date) paid in full upon closing of the deal, including \$3.0 (RUB 97 at the exchange rate as of the acquisition date) paid into an escrow account.
+The amount in escrow was released to the sellers on the second anniversary of the closing of the transaction in the fourth quarter of 2015.